Louella Maxam: Personal life and death

 Maxam married three times.
 In 1910 in Los Angeles, she wed John Joseph Keller, a bookkeeper and a native of Chicago.
 The couple had a daughter, Norma Marguerite, born on April 23, 1911.
 After divorcing Keller prior to 1915, Maxam married actor William Brunton, a union that lasted until 1920.
 Information is scant about her third husband, whom she married sometime in the 1920s.
 His surname was Modie, and census records indicate he died before April 1930, when Louella is listed as a widow and living with her mother in a rental home at 2446 Hidalgo Avenue in Los Angeles.
 By then and for the remainder of her life, she identified herself as Louella Maxam Modie.
 She also continued to live with her mother until Sue's death in December 1957.

-Louella died of undisclosed causes in September 1970 in a hospital in Burbank, California, and she was interred at Forest Lawn Memorial Park in nearby Hollywood Hills.
+Louella died of undisclosed causes in September 1970 in a hospital in Burbank, California and was interred at Forest Lawn Memorial Park in nearby Hollywood Hills.
 When Maxam's only child, Merna M. Levack, died in 1996, her body was placed next to Louella's with a memorial plaque inscribed "Devoted Daughter".
 California death records document that Merna Marguerite [Modie] Levack was born April 23, 1911, in Los Angeles—the same day, year, location, and of the same parents as cited on the birth certificate of Norma Maguerite Keller.
 That certificate also verifies Norma's delivery as a singular birth, not a twin.
 Those records and Louella's gravesite memorial therefore indicate that Merna and Norma were the same person.
 Why "Baby Norma" later altered her birth name to Merna is unknown.